-SEMESTER 01 MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY MORNING CLASS ORAS 110 LEAP 110 MTAP 110 ORAS 110 AFTERNOON CLASS MTAP 110 MTAP 110 MSKP 110 PPHY 110 EVENING CLASS/CLINIC
+OEMEOTEN OT MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY MORNING CLASS MSKP 110 ORAS 110 LEAP 110 MTAP 110 ORAS 110 AFTERNOON CLASS MTAP 110 MTAP 110 MSKP 110 PPHY 110 EVENING CLASS/CLINIC

-NOTE: MTAP 110 - Some MTAP 110 classes will include time in the student clinic in the later half of the semester on Tuesday, Wednesday or Thursday evenings.
+NOTE: MTAP 110 - Some MTAP 110 classes will include time in the student clinic in the later half of the semester.
 Some classes in the accelerated program are combined with students in the full-time program and some are for the accelerated class only.

-SI EMESTER 02 MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY MORNING CLASS MSTR 110 ORAS 210 ATMI 110 PPHY 210 PPHY 210 AFTERNOON CLASS PPHY 210 ATJD 110 MSTR 110 ORAS 210 EVENING CLASS/CLINIC CLIN 110 CLIN 110 CLIN 110
+SEMESTER 02 MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY MORNING CLASS MSTR 110 ORAS 210 ATMI 110 PPHY 210 PPHY 210 AFTERNOON CLASS PPHY 210 ATJD 110 MSTR 110 ORAS 210 EVENING CLASS/CLINIC CLIN 110 CLIN 110 CLIN 110

-NOTE: CLIN 110 - Students are in clinic Tuesday, Wednesday OR Thursday.
+NOTE: CLIN 110 - Students choose which clinic/s to participate in.
 Some classes in the accelerated program are combined with students in the full-time program and some are for the accelerated class only.

-SEMESTER 03 MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY MORNING CLASS ORAS 310 MSTR 210 PPHY 310 ORAS 310 AFTERNOON CLASS PPHY 310 PRMT 110 MSTR 210 PPHY 310 EVENING CLASS/CLINIC CLIN 210 CLIN 210 CLIN 210
+SEMESTER 03 MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY MORNING CLASS ORAS 310 MSTR 210 PPHY 310 ORAS 310 AFTERNOON CLASS PPHY 310 PRMT 110 MSTR 210 PPHY 310 EVENING CLASS/CLINIC CLIN 210 CLIN 210 CLIN 210 EVENING CLASS/CLINIC CLIN 210 CLIN 210 CLIN 210

-NOTE: CLIN 210 - Students are in clinic Tuesday, Wednesday OR Thursday.
-Some classes in the accelerated program are combined with students in the full-time program and some are for the accelerated class only.
+NOTE: CLIN 210 - Students choose which clinic/s to participate in Some classes in the accelerated program are combined with students in the full-time program and some are for the accelerated class only.